Norma Varden: Television career

 She had a recurring role in the 1960s NBC sitcom Hazel as Harriet Johnson.
 She appeared on CBS's I Love Lucy as Mrs. Benson, the neighbour with whom the Ricardos switch apartments after the birth of Little Ricky in 1953.
 In 1957, she guest-starred as Mrs. Weddington-Brown in Mr. Adams and Eve episode "The Social Crowd."
 She was cast as Mrs. Murdock in the 1961 episode "The Swedish Girl" on ABC's The Real McCoys.
 She appeared on CBS's Perry Mason as Winifred Wileen in the 1964 episode, "The Case of the Illicit Illusion".
 That same year, Varden, along with veteran character actress and comedienne Kathleen Freeman were featured in a third-season episode of The Lucy Show entitled "Lucy Gets Her Maid".
 In that installment, Varden played yet another snooty socialite named Mrs. Van Vlack who hires Lucy Carmichael (Lucille Ball) as a maid.
 She also appeared on the seventh-season episode of The Beverly Hillbillies "Problem Bear" as the snobby socialite, Mrs. Vanransenhoff, who went home with Granny to get gossip on Mrs. Drysdale.

 Varden played Mrs. Dumont in a 1966 (Season 3, Ep.11) episode of Bewitched entitled "Oedipus Hex", sitting on a "Ways & Means" charity committee with Samantha Stephens to raise funds for a children's playground.

 Varden played Mrs. Hermione Monteagle in episode 13 of the Batman series of the 1960s.

 Personal life and death

 She became a naturalised United States citizen on 28 January 1949.

 Varden died of heart failure in Santa Barbara, California the day before her 91st birthday.
 She is interred in Santa Barbara Cemetery.
-She never married.